mrolle45/scopetools/scopetools/scopes.md

 ### Walrus considerations

-For an assigment expression within any COMP, the target item (`ast.NamedExpr.target`) is a binding reference for the owner non-comprehension scope.
-That is, it skips over enclosing comprehensions.
-The comprehension is owned by the home scope.
+For an assigment expression within any COMP, the target item (`ast.NamedExpr.target`) is a binding reference for the [owner non-COMP scope](scopescommon.md#owned-comp) of the owned COMP.
+That is, it skips over enclosing COMPs.
+The COMP is owned by the home scope.

 For example, at the top level, the owner scope of the expression `(variable := y)` in